riccardoperra/statebuilder/README.md

 - defineStore
 - defineSignal

-Using the store definition creator, you can define your state business logic, which will be **lazy evaluated** once the state is injected the first time.
+Using the store definition, you can define your state business logic, which will be **lazy evaluated** once the state is injected the first time.

 ### **Plugin**